 There are generally two kinds of reporting requirements required under Canada's continuous disclosure regime - "periodic" and "timely."
 Periodic reporting requires a reporting issuer to disclose material information by filing disclosure documents such as financial statements, annual reports, annual information forms and proxy circulars.
 Conversely, timely reporting requires a reporting issuer to disclose material changes as they occur, through press releases and material change reports.
-"Insiders" of a reporting issuer (i.e., officers, directors and shareholders of more than 10%) must also report any trade they might make in a reporting issuer's securities within five days of the trade in question (the initial insider reports continue to be required to be filed within 10 days of the trade) and insiders that are 10% or over shareholders must file an additional "early warning report" following certain trades (see Takeover Bids below).
+"Insiders" of a reporting issuer (i.e., officers, directors and over 10% shareholders) must also report any trade they might make in a reporting issuer's securities within five days of the trade in question (the initial insider reports continue to be required to be filed within 10 days of the trade).
 Failure to report may result in daily monetary penalties, depending on provincial iurisdiction.

 National Instrument 51-102 - Continuous Disclosure Obligations (commonly known as "NI 51-102") was introduced to provide a harmonized set of continuous disclosure requirements for reporting issuers across Canada (other than investment funds) and, generally speaking, sets out the obligations of reporting issuers relating to business acquisitions, annual information forms ("AIFs"), material change reporting, management discussion and analysis ("MD&A"), information circulars, proxies and other disclosure matters.
-The board of a reporting issuer is required to approve both interim, unless this function is delegated to the audit committee of the board, and annual financial statements prior to their release. and MD&As must include discussions of, and provide a comparative analysis of, all financial transactions, including all off-balance sheet transactions, as well as providing information about critical accounting estimates and facts that are required for a better understanding of the issuer's affairs.
+The board of a reporting issuer is required to approve both interim, unless this function is delegated to the audit committee of the board, and annual financial statements prior to their release, and MD&As must include discussions of, and provide a comparative analysis of, all financial transactions, including all off-balance sheet transactions, as well as providing information about critical accounting estimates and facts that are required for a better understanding of the issuer's affairs.